Muhammad Juman: Early life and career

 Muhammad Juman was born on 10 October 1935 in the village of Sorra, located in the Lasbela District of Balochistan, to a musician, Haji Ahmed Sakhirani of Sakhirani clan.
 It was only natural that he became fond of music from his childhood years.
-Juman took formal music lessons from a venerable Pakistani musician Ustad Nazar Hussain of Pakistan Television (Lahore Center), who had also been a music tutor to the renowned singer Madam Noor Jehan.
+Juman took formal music lessons from a venerable Pakistani musician Ustad Nazar Hussain of Pakistan Television (Lahore Center), who had also been a music tutor to the renowned singer Noor Jehan.

-He went to Radio Pakistan in Karachi to start a career as a "Surando" Player (fiddler).
-He played symphony of Kohyari in audition and started working as a staff musician of Radio Pakistan, Karachi.
-He played "Surrando" in harmony with many artists especially Ustad Muhammad Ibrahim.
+He went to Radio Pakistan in Karachi to start a career as a Surando player (fiddler).
+He played symphony of Kohyari in audition and started working as a staff musician for Radio Pakistan, Karachi.
+He played the Surando in harmony with many artists, especially Ustad Muhammad Ibrahim.

 In 1955, he went to Radio Pakistan Hyderabad as a musician where he composed Kalams of various Sufi saints of Sindh.

 Flute playing

-He was fond of playing flute since childhood.
+He had been fond of playing flute since childhood.
 Therefore he visited Radio Pakistan Karachi station several times.
 Eventually, he started his career with a program as a flute player.

 Singing career

-Some of his fellow radio artists advised him to sing as his voice had a quality.
-Within short time, he started singing regularly and appeared at Radio Pakistan Hyderabad as a singer.
+Some of his fellow radio artists advised him to sing on account of the quality of his voice.
+Within a short time, he started singing regularly and appeared on Radio Pakistan Hyderabad as a singer.
 Here he became a student of Ustad Nazar Hussain and Bade Wahid Ali Khan.
-Afterwards he worked hard to learn the music of Shah Abdul Latif Bhittai’s poetry and became a successful singer.
+He later worked hard to learn the music of Shah Abdul Latif Bhittai’s poetry and became a successful singer.

-Ustad Muhammad Juman was such a musician who brought out new colors, new ways and renovations to Sindhi music.
+Ustad Muhammad Juman brought out new colors, new ways and renovations to Sindhi music.
 He used to work hard and composed countless musical melodies.
 He had his own unique style of singing which was appreciated not only by public but also by other musicians.
 He sang the poetry of mystic poets but specially sang Shah Abdul Latif Bhittai with great love.
 One of the famous kafi song "Muhinjo Mulk Malir, Kotan Main Aaun Keean Guzariyan" was recorded for film Umer-Marvi.
 His famous and evergreen Kafi was "Yaar Dadhi Isaq Aatish lai Hai".

 Muhammad Juman also performed in India, Bangladesh, Japan, Australia and many other countries.
 Veteran singers like Lata Mangeshkar, Noor Jehan and Abida Parveen have praised his singing talent.
 Former Prime Minister of Pakistan, Zulfiqar Ali Bhutto also was an admirer and used to invite him for his personal gatherings.